 1. In a recent e-mail exchange with an pre-blog acquaintance of mine, she wrote: "I think teachers are the third-sexiest professionals, after librarians and researchers.
 All three categories seem so prim and proper…you just know there is something mad and erotic seething underneath."
 Would you agree or disagree with this assessment, in general?
 Why or why not?

 Well, let's see, in my immediate family, there are at least 4 teachers (or former teachers) and three librarians.
 No researchers.
 Are we/they all sexy?
 No. Are some of us/them sexy?
 Yes.
 Actually, the former teachers are uniformly unsexy; I think the profession takes a lot out of you over time.
-No, I think this is a broad generalization that, like all generalizations, is somewhat true, mostly false, and silly in the extreme.
+No, I think this is a broad generalization that, like all generalizations, is somewhat true, mostly false, and silly in the extreme.2.
+Are there any public libraries that keep p0rn videos in circulation?

 "Mad and erotic"?
 Yeah.
 I'll definitely give you mad.
 Erotic is also quite likely: it's all those dirty books we've read, and dirty websites we find people using.